Adaptive Cruise Control

 The inputs are:

-• debugFlag Boolean value, if true then the controller generate a .CSV file stored in AppData/Local/BeamNG.drive/<current version> containing target speed, real speed and control input over time.
+• debugFlag — if true, the controller writes a .csv file to AppData/Local/BeamNG.drive/<current version> with target speed, actual speed, and control input over time

-The fixed target speed can be changed also once the controller is loaded with the following command.
+The target speed can also be changed while the extension is loaded:

 Any further questions?